-We recognize stock-based compensation expense associated with restricted stock units, which consists of time-based awards and options.
+We recognize stock-based compensation expense associated with restricted stock units and options.
 We account for forfeitures of equity-based incentive awards as they occur.
 Stock-based compensation expense related to time-based restricted stock units is based on the price of our common stock on the grant date.
 Stock-based compensation related to options is the fair value of the option recognized over the vesting period.
-The fair value of an option is determined using the Black-Scholes option valuation with the following assumption inputs: dividend yield, expected annual volatility risk free interest rate and an expected life.
+The fair value of an option is determined using the Black-Scholes option valuation with the following assumption inputs: dividend yield, expected annual volatility, risk free interest rate and an expected life.